oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

 - Should be sufficiently concrete to demonstrate that the applicant is familiar with the scope of the problem they're tackling.
 This may include pointers to parts of the Oppia codebase.

 # How to apply?
-Contributors are expected to fillup the form and share the final “Statement of interest (SOI)” in a pdf format before the deadline.
+Contributors are expected to fill up the form and share the final “Statement of interest (SOI)” in a pdf format before the deadline.
 If you fail to submit the form before the deadline then the organizations will not be able to see your SOI and therefore will not be able to accept you.

 # Project Idea